apache/kvrocks-website/docs/namespace.md

 127.0.0.1:6666> namespace get *
 ```

-Be careful that you MUST use the `config rewrite` command to persist
-the new namespaces into the config file.
+Be careful that you must use the `config rewrite` command to persist the new namespaces into the config file.

 ## Switch Namespace